-Cleaning of Impurities from Grid at Agra Water Treatment Plant Overview of Japan's Assistance Assist development of water supply and sanitation facilities for improved living environment and economic development.
-ODA loan of 663 billion Japanese Yen, approx. Rs.
-39,000 crore, extended since 1991/92.
-JICA's Assistance Strategy JICA is supporting the development of water supply and sewerage treatment infrastructure for residential, commercial and industrial areas, together with introduction of volumetric based tariff system, metering system, improved billing, efficient tariff collection, non-revenue water reduction activities, promotion of water saving practices and promotion of recycle/reuse of wastewater.
-JICA is also supporting water supply and sewerage infrastructure improvement in rural areas facing serious health issues such as fluoride and arsenic contamination in groundwater.
-Achievements

-30 million people will receive water supply from JICA supported projects.
+Control Room of Water Pump House, Bangalore Water Supply and Sewerage Project Overview of Japan's Assistance Assist development of water supply and sanitation facilities for improved living environment and economic development.
+ODA loan of 677 billion Japanese Yen, approx. Rs.
+39,800 crore, extended since 1991/92 JICA's Assistance Strategy JICA is supporting the development of water supply and sewerage treatment infrastructure for residential, commercial and industrial areas, together with introduction of volumetric based tariff system, metering system, improved billing, efficient tariff collection, non-revenue water reduction activities, promotion of recycle/reuse of wastewater.
+JICA is also supporting water supply and sewerage infrastructure improvement in rural areas facing health issues such as fluoride and arsenic contamination in ground water.
+Achievements 30 million people will receive water supply from JICA supported projects.
 15 million people will benefit from JICA supported sewerage projects.
-24x7 water supply is expected in parts of Delhi, Goa and Jaipur through JICA supported projects.
+24x7 water supply is expected in parts of Delhi, Goa and Jaipur through JICA-supported projects.
 An Example of JICA's Assistance:

-Hogenakkal Water Supply and Fluorosis Mitigation Project (Phase 1 & 2) JICA has extended 39,482 million Japanese Yen in ODA loan to Hogenakkal Water Supply and Fluorosis Mitigation
+Hogenakkal Water Supply and Fluorosis Mitigation Project (Phase 1 & 2) JICA has extended 39,482 million Japanese Yen in ODA loan to Hohenakkal Water Supply and Fluorosis Mitigation

-Water Treatment Plant (160 MLD) at Hogenakkal Water Supply and Fluorosis Mitigation Project Project in Tamil Nadu.
-The project aims at meeting the surging demands of water and improving health conditions of local residents, by constructing water supply facilities and by mitigating the health damage caused by excess fluoride contents in the groundwater in Dharmapuri and Krishnagiri, the two areas in Tamil Nadu which have the most serious cases of water shortage and fluoride contaminated groundwater by fluoride.
-Through this project JICA aims to provide safe and stable water supply for a population of approximately 3 million people in Dharmapuri and Krishnagiri districts of Tamil Nadu State.
-The project comprises of three major components - Water Supply Facilities, Fluorosis Mitigation, and Capacity Building for the Rural Local Bodies.
-Under the water supply facilities component of the project a Water Treatment Plant with the capacity of 160 Million Litres per Day (MLD) was inaugurated in May 2013.
-Raw water tapped from the river Cauvery at Hogenakkal is being treated at the WTP and distributed to people in Dharmapuri and Krishnagiri districts.

-Fluorosis Mitigation is one of the key components of the project, which is being implemented on comprehensive three-pronged well-defined strategies, though health delivery outlets, school and community based approaches.
-The main objective of Fluorosis Mitigation component is to create awareness among residents about fluorosis and to reduce the health related cases as well.
+Doctor Performing Dental Fluorosis Check Up in a Girl's School at Dharmapuri, Hogenakkal Water Supply and Fluorosis Mitigation Project Project in Tamil Nadu.
+The project aims at meeting the surging demand of water and improving health conditions of local residents, by constructing water supply facilities and by mitigating the health damage caused by excess fluoride contents in the ground water in Dhramapuri and Krishnagiri, the two areas in Tamil Nadu which have the most serious cases of water shortage and fluoride contaminated groundwater by fluoride.
+Through this project, JICA aims to provide safe and stable water supply for a population of approximately 3 million people in Dhramapuri and Krishnagiri districts of Tamil Nadu.
+The project comprises three major components - Water Supply Facilities, Fluoride Mitigation, and capacity building for the Rural Local Bodies.
+Under the water supply facilities component of the project a Water Treatment Plant with a capacity of 160 million Litres Per Day (MLD) was inaugurated in May 2013.
+Raw water tapped from the river Cauvery at Hogenakkal is being treated at the WTP and distributed to people in Dhramapuri and Krishnagiri districts.
+Fluorosis mitigation is one of the key components of the project, which is being implemented on three-pronged well-defined strategies, though health delivery outlets, school and community based.
+The main objective of the Fluorosis Mitigation component is to create awareness among residents about fluorosis and to reduce the health related cases as well.